tinymovr/Tinymovr/docs/api/guide.rst

 | **endpoint**: ``0x2B``
 | **type**: Write-only

 Sets the maxiumum increment by which the velocity can change each control loop, making it ramp between velocities to reduce voltage spikes.
-Default of 50.
+Default of 100.
+Setting this to 0 disables velocity ramping.

 Arguments
 ---------